krobelus/rate/README.md

 Please let us know if `rate` behaves in a way that is unexpected to you, or if you need some feature.
-We currently do not guarantee stability of the library modules in `rate-common` (only the binaries are considered an API), so all tools that use these modules should be integrated in this repository.
+We currently do not guarantee stability of the library modules in `rate-common` (only the binaries are considered an API), so all tools using these modules should be integrated in this repository.

 # Roadmap